smokeyfro/website/content/work/themebutler.md

 ---
 title: ThemeButler
 slug: themebutler
-excerpt: Our attempt at a theme club aimed at developers.
+description: Our attempt at a theme club aimed at developers.
 The birthplace of Beans.
 type: WordPress
 contact: Internal
 client_content: